swiftype/meta_events/README.md

 MetaEvents, but, because MetaEvents makes it so easy to add large amounts of properties (which is a good thing!), you should take extra care with your `#to_event_properties` methods once you start firing front-end events.

-You can fire front-end events with MetaEvents in two ways: _auto-tracking_ and _property expansion_.
+You can fire front-end events with MetaEvents in two ways: _auto-tracking_ and _frontend events_.

 #### Auto-Tracking